Department Scholarships & Awards

 The Fund honors the memory of Jeff Boettcher, who attended Michigan State University and wanted to become a professional biologist.
 The purpose of the Fund is to help other students have the benefits of the travel and field experiences he so much enjoyed.
 The Jeffrey Boettcher Fund makes multiple awards of $300-$1000 each year to help undergraduate students undertake field study, especially off-campus field study.
 Financial assistance is available to engage in formal courses, independent study, or original research carried out, partly or fully, in field settings, including Kellogg Biological Station.
 Supportable expenses include travel, tuition, room, board, and costs of educational or research materials.

 Students in any department or program are eligible.
-Although preference is given to off-campus field study in marine biology or invertebrate biology, other field study is eligible and encouraged.
+Although preference is given to off-campus field study in marine biology or invertebrate biology, other field study topics are eligible and encouraged.

 How to Apply